Try Online Learning with Anywhere Teacher. Get 30 Days FREE! Use Code: KIDPOWER

 A 2018 article in The Guardian, by Amelia Hill, titled, "Children Struggle to Hold Pencils Due to Too Much Tech, Doctors Say," reports that “Children are increasingly finding it hard to hold pens and pencils due to an excessive use of technology,” according to UK pediatric specialists.
 Hill quotes Sally Payne, head pediatric occupational therapist at the Heart of England Foundation NHS Trust, who says, “Children are not coming into school with the hand strength and dexterity they had 10 years ago.”

 The article includes illustrations of incorrect pencil grip and the desired “dynamic tripod” grip.
-It also quotes Barbie Clarke, child psychotherapist and founder of the Family Kids and Youth research agency, who says that nursery schools (the equivalent of U.S. preschools) are aware of this, saying that they go into a lot of schools “and have never gone into one, even one which has embraced teaching through technology, which isn’t using pens alongside tablets and iPads.”
+It also quotes Barbie Clarke, child psychotherapist and founder of the Family Kids and Youth research agency, who says that nursery schools (the equivalent of U.S. preschools) are aware of this, saying that their team goes into a lot of schools “and have never gone into one, even one which has embraced teaching through technology, which isn’t using pens alongside the tablets and iPads.”

 As a great example of how digital and non can work together, Anywhere Teacher, School Zone’s online learning program, actually has a video for kids that teaches correct pencil grip!
 But the importance of finger strength and dexterity extends beyond writing.

-Anywhere teacher also has a “How to Use Scissors” video!
-In addition, putting kids on the Preschool or Kindergarten Learning Paths available with a subscription to Anywhere Teachers comes with suggestions for complementary School Zone print products at each level, as well as periodic print product being delivered right to your door delighting kids with path-related workbooks that include cut-and-paste and cut-and-fold activities.
+Anywhere Teacher also has a “How to Use Scissors” video!
+Plus, putting kids on the Preschool, Kindergarten, or First Grade Learning Paths available with a subscription to Anywhere Teacher, comes with suggestions for complementary School Zone print products at each level.
+They also get a Fine Motor Skills print workbook delivered right to their front door, which includes cut-and-paste and cut-and-fold activities.

 A 2018 Developmental Science article titled, "Counting on Fine Motor Skills: Links Between Preschool Finger Dexterity and Numerical Skills," reports on research by Fischer, Suggate, Schmirl, and Stoeger.
 It examines the importance of little ones using fingers as they learn to count (e.g. “finger counting”) and whether finger dexterity affects that ability.
 The researchers conclude, “Specifically, our data support the idea that children with greater FMS [fine motor skills] might not only be more proficient in using their fingers for counting procedures, but this increased proficiency might further their conceptual understanding of counting.”